 Longer, harder, more complex, louder, softer, and everything in between.
 The album "The Elegy of Lilith."
 Once again to be released on the world's leading digital retailers, this behemoth of an album not only features the same ingredients as "Sovereign Heresy", but also adds piano, a full orchestra, and even angrier vocals to the unholy mix.
 Fast as Lucifer's whip, heavy as sulphurous steel, beastly as a rabid wolf, and more infectuous than the bubonic plague, this is melodic symphonic blackened death metal at its best.

-A brand new evil has been unleashed unto the world on the 18th of November 2016: the debut EP "Sovereign Heresy" by Lucifer's Cold Embrace.
+A brand new evil was unleashed unto the world on the 18th of November 2016: the debut EP "Sovereign Heresy".
 Released on the world's leading digital retailers, the five brand new songs are a blend of brutalizing double bass, grinding vocals, apocalyptic strings and ominous choirs that was forged to be ferociously brutal while hauntingly beautiful and dig itself into the listener's skull like an icicle.

 - "...Sovereign Heresy is a fabulous bit of harsh, melodramatic black metal that has a lot to enjoy compositionally..."
 "8.3/10" - MetalTrenches.com

 - "...the EP is really good, both in music and production..." "...the music bears itself and becomes its own masterful entity..."
 "7.5/10" - metal-exposure.com

 - "...all the tracks are well thought out and full of atmosphere..." "...all in all it is highly enjoyable..."
 "4/5" - Brutalism.com

 - "...het enige minpunt van deze verrassend goede release, met Black Death als hoogtepunt, is het aantal nummers...." "...dit is geweldig!..." metalfan.nl